Koatty/koatty_lib/docs/api/koatty_lib.isarray.md

 ## isArray variable

-Checks if value is classified as an Array object.
+Checks if value is an Array

 **Signature:**